-A nail art printer, if you haven’t seen the viral videos going around yet, prints images directly onto your nails for stunning nail art literally at the push of a button.
+A nail art printer, if you haven’t seen the viral videos yet, prints images directly onto your nails for stunning nail art at the push of a button.

-These machines only recently became available in the United States, and the internet has been going wild over them.
+These machines became available in the United States a couple of years back and the internet has been going wild over them ever since.
 They’re like nail stamping kits but more foolproof and with better images.

 Amazon Customer Reviews